IoT Applications in Retail; 5 Real Examples

 Implementing IoT solutions provide insights for business owners to both generate more income, and also facilitate patrons and their endeavors when shopping.
 Business owners and makers are combining knowledge and skill to deliver insights to why and how merchandise is selling.

 Typical IoT solutions for retail will consist of devices (sensors, cameras or RFID readers), connectivity (Ethernet, WiFi, Cellular, etc.) and an IoT cloud, where data can be interpreted for decision making.
 IoT clouds like Ubidots, Azure IoT, and AWS IoT are three IoT cloud platforms capable of this feat.
-Using these platforms or others, developers and makers are designing the next round of technology offerings to bring knowledge to businesses that converts shoppers into customers.
+Using these platforms or others, developers and makers are designing the next round of technology offerings to bring knowledge to businesses that convert shoppers into customers.